pgbarletta/locuaz/docs/source/blocks.rst

 .. figure:: ./resources/protocol_workflow.png
         :alt: enhanced workflow

         Figure 2: the protocol's main concepts and the stages at which they act.
-An **iteration** is highlighted in green and the **epoch** in pink.
+An **branch** is highlighted in green and the **epoch** in pink.